 This line causes the read/write heads to move in the direction defined by the DIRECTION IN line.
 The motion is initiated at each logical true-to-false transition.
-Any change in the DIRECTION IN line must be made before the leading edge of the step pulse.
+Any change in the DIRECTION IN line before the leading edge of the step pulse must be made at least $10 \,\mu s$ for the SA604/606 and 0 ns for the SA607/612.
 Stepping can be performed in either the normal or buffered mode: